stevequindo/Barko/README.md

 A SaaS for the freight industry in the Philippines, unifying 4 types of end users into a central data hub.

 # Credits
-Two developers that worked on this start-up along with me.
+Two developers that worked on this start-up with me.
 A huge thank you to them.
 1. [Nicholas](https://github.com/nchong128)
 2. [Kayee](https://github.com/kayeew)